jhschier/ProjectCurrencyConvert/README.md

 ## About

 The "Currency Converter" project reflects my introductory experience with JavaScript and showcases my capacity to design a practical web application for currency conversion.
-It features a user-friendly interface and employs static values as of 17/09/2023 for accurate conversions.
+It features a user-friendly interface and employs values for accurate conversions.